Does homeowners insurance cover broken HVAC?

 - You'll be reimbursed for market value of the unit at the time of loss if your policy covers actual cash value.

-If you're unsure about what your policy covers, contact your home insurance company.
+If you're unsure about what your policy covers, talk to your home insurance provider.
 They can review your policy with you and determine whether repairs to your HVAC system, or anything else, would be reimbursed.